Tommybroomhall/BusinessIntelligenceDashboard/README.md

 - ✅ Sales dashboard
 - ✅ MongoDB multi-tenant support
 - ✅ Client-specific database isolation
-- ❌ Customer management (in progress)
+- ✅ Customer management with real MongoDB data
-- ❌ Product management (in progress)
+- ✅ Product management with live MongoDB data, full editing, and robust product details dialog (no mock data)
 - ❌ Traffic analysis (in progress)

-Some pages may display mock data or be unavailable as development continues.
+All data is now pulled directly from MongoDB - no mock data is used in the codebase.
+Product details and editing dialogs are fully live and robust.

 ## Contributing